tigerhawkvok/php-userhandler/README.md

 ### Subtrees

-- [otphp](https://github.com/Spomky-Labs/otphp) is a subtree in the `totp/` directory.
+- [otphp](https://github.com/tigerhawkvok/otphp) is a subtree in the `totp/` directory.
 The relevant files are in `totp/lib/OTPHP`.
-The command to update this is `git subtree pull --prefix totp otphp master --squash`. **This is currently frozen at 2.x branch, before the class was made wholly abstract**.
+The command to update this is `git subtree pull --prefix totp otphp master --squash`.
+It is a fork from [Spomky Labs](https://github.com/Spomky-Labs/otphp) frozen at the 2.0.x branch, before it was made abstract.
 - [base32](https://github.com/ChristianRiesen/base32) is a subtree in the `base32/` directory.
 The relevant file is `base32/src/Base32/Base32.php`.
 The command to update this is `git subtree pull --prefix base32 base32 master --squash`
 - [phpqrcode](https://github.com/t0k4rt/phpqrcode) is a subtree in the `qr/` directory.
 The relevant file is `qr/qrlib.php`.
 The command to update this is `git subtree pull --prefix qr qr master --squash`
 - [twilio-php](https://github.com/twilio/twilio-php) is a subtree in the `twilio/` directory.
 The relevant file is `twilio/Services/Twilio.php`.
 The command to update this is `git subtree pull --prefix twilio twilio master --squash`
 - [php-stronghash](https://github.com/tigerhawkvok/php-stronghash) is a subtree in the `stronghash/` directory.
 The relevant file is `stronghash/php-stronghash.php`.
 The command to update this is `git subtree pull --prefix stronghash php-stronghash master --squash`.
+- [zxcvbn](https://github.com/dropbox/zxcvbn) is a subtree in the `js/zxcvbn` directory.
+The relevant file is `js/zxcvbn/zxcvbn.js`.
+The command to update this is `git subtree pull --prefix js/zxcvbn zxcvbn master --squash`.

 ## Server configuration